Choose video language

 What Equipment Do You Need to Start Tattooing?

-A tattoo machine and tattoo chair are the two most important pieces of equipment, and you need to research and pay extra attention when shopping for them.
+A tattoo machine and a tattoo chair are the two most important pieces of equipment, and you need to research and pay extra attention when shopping for them.
 This is the equipment that will build your business.
 We are not including autoclaves in this very important list of two, as we will touch on how to sterilize tattoo equipment separately.

 The Tattoo Machine (Gun)